RoiShabi/cpu-perf-docs/atomics.md

 1. The access of `global_counter` in the the while loop -> The expectation of `global_counter` to be the same from the loop to the incrementation line
 2. The line `++global_counter` -> It is translated to 3 instruction - load, add, store

-The issue is, since both threads accessing `global_counter` resource without synchronization, one can depend on value which is not updated.
+The issue is, since both threads accessing `global_counter` resource without synchronization, one can depend on an outdated value.
 Lets simulate a scenario:
 |Timepoint|Thread1 Instruction|Thread1 t0(register)|Thread2 Instruction|Thread2 t0(register)|global_counter|
 |--|--|--|--|--|--|
 |0|ld t0 `global_counter`|OOS (uinitialized)|OOS (not loaded yet)|OOS (uinitialized)|0|